thewh1teagle/sherpa-rs/BUILDING.md

 Currently whisper can transcribe only chunks of 30s max.

+---

+When building with cuda you should use cuda `11.x`
+In addition install `cudnn` with `sudo apt install nvidia-cudnn`

 ### Debug build

 For debug the build process of sherpa-onnx, please set `BUILD_DEBUG=1` environment variable before build.